-In а pure API Level 11 environment, any activity can call getFragmentManager().
-For applications using the ACL, though, you have to (handled for inherit from a FragmentActivity class us by AbstractFeedsActivity, the parent of FeedsActivity) and you have to call getSupportFragmentManager() instead of getFragmentManager().
+In a pure API Level 11 environment, any activity can call getFragmentManager().
+For applications using the Android Support package, though, you have to inherit from a FragmentActivity class (handled for us by AbstractFeedsActivity, the parent of FeedsActivity) and you have to call getSupportFragmentManager() instead of getFragmentManager().